35 Thornwood Drive, Suite 200, Room 150-C

 An increasing interest in applied, community-based work prompted a change in her professional path.
 She joined the staff of Cornell Cooperative Extension in Tompkins County, NY in 1998 and took on a number of different roles over the course of ten years at CCETC including program management, volunteer development, database design, strategic planning, evaluation, and organizational development.
 In 2008 she left CCETC for Cornell University, to join the applied research team at the Cornell Office for Research on Evaluation (CORE).
 She is now the Associate Director for Evaluation Partnerships at CORE.

 Dr. Hargraves is actively engaged in research on and application of CORE’s relational, systems approach to evaluation, originating in the Systems Evaluation Protocol developed by CORE with research funding from the National Science Foundation.
 Her particular focus has been on evolutionary evaluation and evaluation capacity-building through evaluation partnerships between program staff and evaluation specialists.
-Recent projects include the USDA-funded collaborative action research project Food Dignity which involved deep partnerships with five community-based organizations across the U.S. working to strengthen local food systems and social justice.
-The work and learning from this five-year project culminated in, among other outcomes, a special issue in July 2018 of the Journal of Agriculture, Food Systems, and Community Development.
-Hargraves is currently engaged in multiple collaborative projects with colleagues at Montclair State University to evaluate programs and build evaluation capacity among program and evaluation professionals working in the area of youth character development (funded by the John Templeton Foundation); and a collaboration with the Ministry Leadership Center with support from the Hilton Foundation that is using the Systems Evaluation Protocol and a partnership approach to explore evaluation of initiatives aimed at infusing and sustaining mission-driven values throughout a large Catholic health care system.
+Hargraves is currently engaged in multiple collaborative projects with colleagues at Montclair State University to evaluate programs and build evaluation capacity among program professionals working in the area of youth character development (funded by the John Templeton Foundation); evaluation capacity building for character development program teams in the Global South (funded by Templeton World Charity Foundation); and an evaluation partnership with the Ministry Leadership Center (supported by the Hilton Foundation) to explore efforts to infuse and sustain mission values in a large Catholic health care system.
+Prior to these projects, she was heavily engaged in the USDA-funded collaborative action research project Food Dignity which involved deep partnerships with five community-based organizations across the U.S. working to strengthen local food systems and social justice.
+The work and learning from that five-year project culminated in, among other outcomes, a special issue in July 2018 of the Journal of Agriculture, Food Systems, and Community Development. .

 In all these contexts she is deeply interested in how the tools of systems evaluation, foundational principles of evolutionary evaluation, and a relational approach to evaluation can be applied to recognize and illuminate diverse sources of expertise, elevate community and practitioner voice in program design and evaluation, and create unique bridges between the expertise of on-the-ground practitioners and leaders and those supporting or researching this work.

-As part of the Cornell Office for Research on Evaluation (CORE) team, Dr. Hargraves has been actively involved in research building on CORE’s NSF-funded projects to develop, test, apply, and disseminate CORE's systems approach to evaluation, specifically the Systems Evaluation Protocol (SEP) and the Netway cyber-infrastructure that supports it.
-She is engaged in research and writing on evolutionary evaluation, evaluative thinking, and evaluation capacity-building.
+As part of the Cornell Office for Research on Evaluation (CORE) team, Dr. Hargraves has been actively involved in research that builds on CORE’s NSF-funded projects to develop, test, apply, and disseminate CORE's systems approach to evaluation, specifically the Systems Evaluation Protocol (SEP) and the Netway cyber-infrastructure that supports it.
+She is engaged in research on evolutionary evaluation, evaluative thinking, and evaluation capacity-building.
+From this foundation, and based on experience in applying the SEP in a wide range of programmatic contexts, Hargraves is working with colleagues at CORE and at the Institute for Research on Youth Thriving and Evaluation (RYTE) at Montclair State University to refine an evaluation approach they call Relational Systems Evaluation (RSE).
+RSE recognizes and attends to the interactive, relational nature of systems evaluation and the value of a partnership approach for evaluation and evaluation capacity building.

 Hargraves, M., & Denning, C. (2018).
 Visualizing Expertise: Collaborative Pathway Modeling as a Methodology for Conveying Community-driven Strategies for Change.
 Journal of Agriculture, Food Systems, and Community Development, 8(A), 101-115. https://doi.org/10.5304/jafscd.2018.08A.005